cybera/synthi/manual/src/sections/DatasetBrowser.md

 The filters work together.
 A user can deploy multiple filter options at the same time and the result will be a combination of all the filters that have been applied.
 {% endhint %}

+### Accessing a Dataset

 Upon making the filter selections, a user will find their choices being reflected on the Browse Datasets page.
 From here, a user has the option of scrolling through multiple datasets, previewing them, opening them on the Dataset Workbench, publishing them (if the dataset belongs to their organization),  as well as downloading them.

-### Reviewing a Dataset

 ![dataset-browser](../images/dataset-browser.png)